glitchdata/gd-license/README.md

 3. Create a MySQL database and user in Site Tools → MySQL.
 4. Import `sql/schema.sql` via phpMyAdmin or `mysql` CLI to create tables and a sample product.
 5. Upload the project so that the repository's `public_html/` directory maps to your hosting `public_html/` (or configure SiteGround to use it directly as the document root).
 Everything else should sit outside the web root for safety.
-6. Visit `https://your-domain/` to access the built-in portal for login, license management, and API docs, or hit `/api/licenses/validate` directly with JSON to verify responses.
+6. Visit `https://your-domain/` to access the built-in operator portal (and link to the customer portal at `/user/`), or hit `/api/licenses/validate` directly with JSON to verify responses.

 ## Configuration
 `config/config.php` pulls from environment variables so you do not have to edit PHP files in production.
 Supported variables: